For all parents, it can be very worrying when your baby is unwell, even if they are suffering from something which turns out to be quite minor.

 When children suffer with lots of ear infections, it can sometimes lead to the build-up of sticky fluid in the middle ear, which can affect their hearing.
 This is known as ‘glue ear’.
 Your GP will advise you about treatment.

-Breathing and wheezing
+4. Breathing and wheezing

-It might be that they have taken in their milk too quickly which is causing them to cough or splutter a bit, so check their feeding position and try to slow things down.
-It may help to hold them upright for a bit.
+It might be that they have taken in their milk too quickly, which is causing them to cough or splutter a bit, so check their feeding position and try to slow things down.
+It may help to hold them upright.

 It’s likely you’ll be faced with a whole range of different rashes as your baby grows, but it’s important to know the difference between a minor irritation and a more serious condition like meningitis that needs medical attention straightaway.

-When nappy rash develops, the skin around the baby’s nappy area becomes inflamed, hot to the touch, and if the rash persists, small blisters can appear.
+When nappy rash develops, the skin around the baby’s nappy area becomes inflamed, hot to the touch and, if the rash persists, small blisters can appear.

-Nappy rash happens when the baby’s skin has contact over a period of time with wee or poo in the nappy, whether your baby is in re-usable nappies or disposable ones.
+Nappy rash happens when the baby’s skin has contact over a period of time with wee or poo in the nappy, regardless if you use re-usable nappies or disposable ones.
 The skin can also become sore when the nappy rubs against it.

 - Is suffering from diarrhoea – the substances in poo that irritate the skin are more concentrated in runny poo